ckeditor/ckeditor5/packages/ckeditor5-easy-image/docs/features/easy-image.md

 ## What's next?

-Check out the {@link features/image-upload comprehensive "Image upload" guide} to learn more about different ways of uploading images in CKEditor 5.
+Check out the comprehensive {@link features/image-upload Image upload overview} to learn more about different ways of uploading images in CKEditor 5.

 See the {@link features/image Image feature} guide to find out more about handling images in CKEditor 5.